 In the end, we secured a $1.5 million settlement to cover Esther’s treatment costs, lost income, and future care needs.

-To win a medical malpractice case, you need to prove three basic things:
+To make a successful medical negligence claim, you’ll need to prove three main things:

 Medical malpractice can happen in two ways: through action or inaction.
 An action might be something like a surgical mistake, while inaction could be a failure to diagnose or treat a condition properly.